xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 Mac is accepted with and without ':'.
 The command answer follows the same format as the _readall_ command except the definition array is empty and only the eventual error is reported.

+***2.11.5 save command***

+    /devicedefinitions?cmd=save

+The command _save_ saves the configuration in a new _configuration.ini_ file (the current one is renamed with a timestamp).
+The command answer follows the same format as the _readall_ command except the definition array is empty and only the eventual error is reported.

 **2.12 DISCONNECT**
 The DISCONNECT API is used to disconnect a device from the server given.
 The api is used as follows: